cytoscape/web-cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

 The **Layout** menu lists a variety of layout algorithms that can easily be applied to your network with just 1 click.
 Choosing any of these options will lay the network out using the default settings for that algorithm.
 In this version of Cytoscape Web, the available options are:
+-    Compound Spring Embedder (COSE)
--    DAGRE
+-    Cosmos
--    Force-directed
+-    Force-directed (gForce
+-    Circular
+-    Concentric
+-    Grid
 -    Radial
--    Grid
--    Circle
--    COSE
--    Concentric
--    Cosmos
+-    Hierarchical (DAGRE)

 Choosing **Layout → Settings...** will open a dialog window where you can select each available layout algorithm to modify its parameters.
 You can also specify a default algorithm to use via the **Apply Default Layout** feature available in the Network View Window.